Senior Resources » 8 Thrifty Tips for Seniors to Save Money When Eating Out

 1. Use coupons.

 Coupons.
 Far too many people underestimate these little guys.
 Or, more specifically, all the money they could be saving you.
-In fact, studies show that effective couponing could save your household up to $1,000 per year.
-Talk about savings!
-So, next time you have a coupon for your favorite restaurant, don’t just throw it away.
+Studies show that couponing could save your household up to $1,000 per year.
+So, next time you have a coupon for your favorite restaurant, don’t just throw it away or tuck it in a drawer.
 Use it!
-Saving 5 dollars on a salad or steak might not seem like much, but you’ll be glad for those coupons at the end of the year.
+Saving 5 bucks on a salad or steak might not seem like much, but you’ll be glad for those coupons at the end of the year.

 Check out THIS website to find printable coupons!